 Q: Can you do more than one circuit in Machu Picchu?

-Q: What is the hardest route to Machu Picchu?
+Q: What is the hardest route to Machu Picchu, and which circuit is the most challenging within Machu Picchu?

-A: The climbs to Huayna Picchu Mountain and Machu Picchu Mountain are the most physically challenging routes in Machu Picchu.
-These hikes are not recommended for people with health concerns or limited fitness levels.
+A: The Inca Trail is the hardest route to Machu Picchu.
+Once there, the most physically challenging circuits are the climbs to Huayna Picchu Mountain and Machu Picchu Mountain.
+These hikes are not recommended for individuals with health concerns or limited fitness levels.

 Q: Which circuit should I choose for Machu Picchu?